 This snippet focuses on data connector registration.
 It’s intentionally minimal rather than a full security monitoring deployment.

-The example references pre-existing infrastructure such as a Microsoft Sentinel workspace and an Azure Advanced Threat Protection deployment.
-It focuses on connector configuration rather than provisioning the underlying security services.
+The example references pre-existing infrastructure such as a Microsoft Sentinel workspace, Azure resource group, and Azure Advanced Threat Protection deployment.
+It focuses on connector configuration rather than provisioning the underlying security infrastructure.

 To keep things focused, common connector patterns are omitted, including: